SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/concurrency-parallelism/Concurrency.md

 ## Advancing a Generator

 A generator is advanced by using the `.res()` method.
-As this requires a special compiler intrinsic (the `resume` method is a coroutine, but the internal value needs to be got), `res` is a callable postfix keyword, rather than a method.
+As this requires a special compiler intrinsic, `res` is a callable postfix keyword, rather than a method.

 ```S++
 cor coroutine(a: BigInt, b: BigInt, c: BigInt) -> Gen[Yield=&BigInt] {